dimaportenko/react-native-animated-chart-tutorial/docs/tutorial.md

 # React Native Animated Pie Chart (with SVG and reanimated)

 Hey folks!
-As title said we will build circular chart with `react-native-svg` and `react-native-reanimated`.
+As the title said we will build a circular chart with `react-native-svg` and `react-native-reanimated`.
 Our final result will look like

 <img src='./result.gif' style="width:375px;" />
 <!-- ![final result image](./result.gif) -->

-On refresh action we're generating random data for our chart and show it in animated maner.
+On refresh action, we're generating random data for our chart and showing it in an animated manner.

-Let's start with [template](https://github.com/dimaportenko/react-native-animated-chart-tutorial/tree/template) which has code generating random chart data.
+Let's start with the [template](https://github.com/dimaportenko/react-native-animated-chart-tutorial/tree/template) which has code generating random chart data.

 ```typescript
 export type PieChartData = {